-Sir Ken Robinson, knighted by Queen Elizabeth II, is one of the key innovators in innovation.
+Sir Ken Robinson, knighted by Queen Elisabeth II, is one of the most important innovation thinkers.

 Ken Robinson, 1950, was born in Liverpool, UK, and fell ill with childhood at the age of four.
 Early on he had to give up his dream of becoming a professional footballer.
 As a young adult he recognized his real talent: talking to the public.
 Today, he is one of the most sought-after speakers in the world, advising governments, corporations and NGOs in Europe, Asia and the USA.